\\\ Dental Poisoning – Mercury – Nickel – Palladium – Gold

 However, The BDA, The British Dentistry Association have been working alongside the Council of European Dentists, CED, to avoid a full ban of dental amalgam, (aka mercury fillings).

 Recently, better bio-compatible materials have been increasingly used by UK dentists.
-Approximately 50% of NHS dental fillings are now bio-compatible.
+Approximately 50% of NHS dental fillings are allegedly now bio-compatible.

 The NHS currently does not offer dental ingestion blood tests.
-They offer a limited range of metal testing, and where mercury testing is seemingly specific only to acute ingestion cases, generally organic mercury, methylmercury cases.
+They offer a limited range of inappropriate metal blood testing, and where mercury testing is seemingly specific only to acute ingestion cases, generally organic mercury, methylmercury cases.

 Nickel (Ni) is a hard and ductile metal, a naturally-occurring metallic element with a silvery-white appearance.
 Small amounts of nickel can be found in plants, animals, and seawater.

-It’s used in many thousands of products, being widely used as the production of ferronickel for stainless steel.
+It is used in many thousands of products, being widely used as the production of ferronickel for stainless steel.
 Notably used in cooking pans, and used in dentistry for spacers, brackets, fillings and crowns.

 Nickel is a carcinogen, meaning that inhaling this substance is hazardous to your lungs and nasal canal.
 As a result, nickel is on the Hazardous Substance List in the US.